questionmark/qm-oap-docs/docs/_sources/authoringodata/question_qml.txt

 ..  od:type::   QuestionQML

-    QuestionQML entities contain only a subset of the attributes of a Question.
-The full information about a Question is obtained from the associated :od:type:`QuestionQML` entities.
+    QuestionQML entities are media-link entities containing the full XML description of the Question.